Policies and Procedures

 - ENGL 101, taken at Stetson University, fulfills the writing requirement for most students.
 Students entering without credit equivalent to ENGL 101 will be placed in ENGL 100 or ENGL 101 by the director of the Writing Program.
 Students who wish to appeal this initial placement in ENGL 100 or ENGL 101 may submit a writing portfolio for consideration and possible placement in another writing or writing-intensive course.

-- Students entering with credit equivalent to ENGL 101 (e.g., equivalency of credit through AP, IB or transfer credit, as evaluated and approved by the Office of the Registrar) must submit a writing portfolio to the director of the Writing Program.
-For the 2013-2014 academic year, the deadline for submission of the writing portfolio is August 1, 2013.
-The director of the Writing Program will evaluate the writing portfolio and place the student in the appropriate writing or writing-intensive course.
+- Students entering with credit equivalent to ENGL 101 (e.g., equivalency of credit through AP, IB or transfer credit, as evaluated and approved by the Office of the Registrar) complete an informational and selection process.
+Go here for additional information.

 - Students with credit for ENGL 101 (or approved equivalent credit) will fulfill the writing requirement in one of two ways: